 Set Up Links on your Website and E-Newsletters

-Hand out Review Forms
+Hand out a Review How To

 Quick List on How to Generate Links

-Google+ Review Link:
+Google My Business Review Link:

 Facebook Business Reviews: